The Catholic Defender: The St. Hilary Story

 To Hilary, this would be life changing.
 He was extremely interested in the Gospel of St. John, "In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God; all things were made through him, and without him was not anything made that was made."
 John 1:1-3

-Like those Hilary read about in the New Testament, he and his family, his wife, Abra and their daughter were baptized and received into the Catholic Faith.
+Like these passages that Hilary read about in the New Testament, he and his family, his wife, Abra and their daughter were baptized and received into the Catholic Faith.

 It wasn't long before Hilary began to involve himself against the major heresy of the day, the Arian Heresy which denied the Divinity of Christ.
 So successful was his defense of the Trinity and Catholic teaching that the people and the Church (even while his wife was still living when he was chosen against his will), to be the bishop of Poitiers in France (350 A.D.).